Mthrun/FCPS/README.md

 ## Description

-The Fundamental Clustering Problems Suite (short FCPS) is a project of the faculty of Data Bionics at the university of Marburg.
 The Fundamental Clustering Problems Suite (FCPS) summaries 54 state-of-the-art clustering algorithms available in R language.
 An important advantage is that the input and output of clustering algorithms is simplified and consistent in order to enable users a swift execution of cluster analysis.
 By combining mirrored-density plots (MD plots) with statistical testing FCPS provides a tool to investigate the cluster tendency quickly prior to the cluster analysis itself
 [![[Thrun 2020]](https://doi.org/10.2312/mlvis.20201102)](https://doi.org/10.2312/mlvis.20201102).
 Common clustering challenges can be generated with arbitrary sample size